madetech/handbook/benefits/remote_working.md

 When remote working, and when onsite with a client, it is important to pay close attention to these security guidelines in addition to your normal security practices:

 - If you are in a public place, such as a coffee shop, make sure you are handling any sensitive data responsibly and securely.
 Can you be overseen?
 Is your connection secure?
  - Ensure any work-related conversations can’t be overheard.
-If that’s not possible, try to talk in general terms, and without specific details such as names or clients.
+If that’s not possible, try to talk in general terms, and without specific details such as names or clients